-Disconnect all ac and dc power sources from the AT10.1, and connect your dc power supply to the charger dc output terminals (TB1+/-), positive to positive and negative to negative.
+Disconnect all ac and dc power sources from the AT10.1.
+Connect your dc power supply to the AT10.1 dc output terminals (TB1+/-), positive to positive and negative to negative.
 Adjust the power supply to the voltage at which you want to activate the alarm.